Carpal tunnel syndrome | Mate kāwititanga o te ringa

 Image credit: 123RF

-• Pregnancy: Up to about 50% of pregnant women develop hand and finger pain, possibly due to fluid retention in the carpal tunnel.
+• Pregnancy – up to about 50% of pregnant women develop hand and finger pain, possibly due to fluid retention in the carpal tunnel.

 • Injury to your wrist.

-Carpal tunnel syndrome usually starts with a tingling (pins and needles) or numbness, particularly in your thumb, index finger (forefinger or pointing finger) and middle finger.
-There may also be general discomfort or numbness in your wrist or arm, and slight weakness of your hand grip.
+Carpal tunnel syndrome usually starts with tingling (pins and needles) or numbness, particularly in your thumb, index finger (forefinger or pointing finger) and middle finger.
+You may also have pain or numbness in your wrist or arm, and slight weakness of your hand grip.
 Some people get swelling in their fingers.
-Symptoms may wake you up at night, but they may also occur during the day.
-For instance, you may notice symptoms while you are driving or holding a newspaper.
+You may have symptoms in both hands.

-• Nerve conduction study – to find out if there are changes in the function of the nerves in the wrist and hand.
+• nerve conduction study – to find out if there are changes in the function of the nerves in the wrist and hand.

 • X-ray – to exclude other causes of wrist pain, such as arthritis or a fracture.

-• Ultrasound scan – to examine the structure of your wrist.
+• ultrasound scan – to examine the structure of your wrist.

-Treatment for carpal tunnel syndrome depends on how bad your symptoms are and how long you have had them.
-Treatment will also depend on whether you have other conditions that need further treatment such as arthritis, diabetes or another injury.
-The aim of treatment is to reduce the pressure in the carpal tunnel space.
-Some people find that symptoms improve within a few weeks.
+Treatment for carpal tunnel syndrome depends on how bad your symptoms are and how long you’ve had them.
+Treatment will also depend on whether you have other conditions that need further treatment such as arthritis, diabetes or an injury.

 Self-care